Part 1: Social Media Data

 is the loc-indexer from pandas.
 It means: access the first record of the (Geo)DataFrame..geometry.x

 is used to access the (projected) x coordinate geometry (point).
-This is only available for GeoDataFrame (geopandas)2.
-Create point layer, annotate and plot.
+This is only available for GeoDataFrame (geopandas)

 from matplotlib.patches import ArrowStyle